ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      *Self-Directed Experience*

      * Personally maintained and detailed own vehicle, demonstrating a commitment to cleanliness and upkeep.
-     * Applied attention to detail in the cleaning of both interior and exterior surfaces.
+     * Applied attention to detail in cleaning both interior and exterior surfaces.
      * Developed effective cleaning routines to ensure consistent results.

 **2023 - Present**